strangerstudios/pmpro-set-expiration-dates/readme.txt

 1. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
-= TBD - YYYY-MM-DD =
+= 0.7 - 2024-04-24 =
-* ENHANCEMENT: Support PayFast payment gateway.
+* ENHANCEMENT: Support Paystack and PayFast payment gateway.
 * ENHANCEMENT: Applied WordPress Coding Standards to code (improves readability).
+* ENHANCEMENT: Improved support to show the expiration date when a discount code is applied.
+* ENHANCEMENT: Moved Set Expiration Date settings to Expiration Date tab in the Membership Level settings.
+* BUG FIX: Fixed an issue in some cases where the expiration date was losing a day.

 = 0.6.1 - 2020-01-19 =
 * BUG FIX: Fixed issue where expiration dates might not apply accurately when using PayPal Standard.